 Without a doubt, federal and/or state inheritance taxes can be difficult for beneficiaries to manage in the absence of long term planning.The following will discuss the state and federal tax codes and the steps you can take to reduce your tax liabilities.
 Please contact us to learn more about these valuable estate planning strategies.

 The Ohio inheritance tax phased out January 1, 2013.
 In New Jersey and Pennsylvania, that is not case.
 It is a good idea to visit your state’s tax website to understand which asset classes are taxable and which are not.
+It’s important to know that you can face both a federal and state estate/inheritance tax in these states.

 Certain assets can help to reduce and or avoid state inheritance taxes when setup properly.
 For instance, when deciding between an annuity and a life insurance policy in Pennsylvania or New Jersey it is good to know that the annuity would count as a taxable asset, but the life insurance proceeds would not.
 This is provided that the life insurance is made payable to a named beneficiary.